 The Google listing for The Rowley Inn in Tremont describes it as a “neighborhood watering hole since 1906.”
 Its website adds that it’s “a place where you can drink at 7 am and not be judged.”
 I say that it’s a fun place to stop for a drink – and of course some pierogi!

 The pierogi: The Rowley Inn serves up a couple different kinds of pierogi.
-They have buffalo pierogi on their starters menu, a pierogi poutine (pierogi covered in cheese curds, gravy, and onions), a pierogi dinner, and a kielbasa and pierogi dinner.
+Favorites include a pierogi poutine (pierogi covered in cheese curds, gravy, and onions), and a traditional kielbasa and pierogi dinner.
 They also have a special called the Loko Moski, which is pierogi topped with a burger patty, onions, eggs, and gravy.
-Kat and I tried the pierogi poutine on one of our pierogi crawls.
-It doesn’t look very pretty, but we both agreed that it’s delicious!
+I’ve had both the pierogi poutine and the Loko Moski, and while neither will win any beauty contests, both are delicious!

 The setting: The Rowley Inn still feels like a neighborhood bar – but not one of those with sticky floors and a shady atmosphere.
 This is a fun place to grab a drink and some really good local food.